Islamic Society of Boston

 The Islamic Society of Boston (ISB) is an organization that runs two mosques in the Boston area.
 The original mosque called Islamic Society of Boston is in Cambridge, Massachusetts.
 In 2007, the Islamic Society of Boston Cultural Center (ISBCC) was built in Roxbury, Boston.
-Both mosques offers daily, weekly and annual programs for Muslims including Arabic and English classes on religious and secular topics.
+Both mosques offer daily, weekly and annual programs for Muslims including Arabic and English classes on religious and secular topics.
 ISB also has a religious school for children and holiday programs.
 It organizes trips and summer camps for children and classes on Islam for new and non-Muslims.

-Aims and activities

-According to its website, the Islamic Society of Boston was established to serve two main purposes.

-First, the ISB intends to help local Muslims to “preserve their Islamic identity” and to “observe their obligations as Muslims.”
-The Islamic Society of Boston strives to “embody the 'middle path' to which the Qur’an calls—a path of moderation that is free of extremism.”
-Towards this goal, the ISB offers a number of activities for Muslim living in the Boston area that help them “to make positive, effective, and organized contributions towards the well being and enhancement of the social and cultural environment in which they live.”